 Arm yourself with a VPN

-By getting rid of cookies, ads, and trackers, you’re well on your way to a much better web experience.
+Using private browsing and ad blocking, you’re well on your way to a much better web experience.
 But if you want to improve your privacy even further you can do so by changing your default ISP DNS resolver, which would prevent your ISP from monitoring the websites you visit and selling your data to advertisers.

 To change your default DNS server: